Capture2Text enables users to quickly OCR a small portion of the screen and, by default, save the result to the clipboard.

 (For Japanese) When OCR pre-processing is enabled, by default, Capture2Text will attempt to strip out furigana.
 You may disable this behavior in "Preferences... -> OCR -> Strip Furigana".

 Using the Preferences dialog, you can change the following OCR settings:

-By default, the OCR'd or speech recognized text will be placed in the clipboard.
+By default, the OCR'd text will be placed on the clipboard.